AstroScheduller/AstroScheduller/docs/app_astroschedullergo_tech.md

-There is an exmple available at the end of the [PyInterface.py](https://github.com/xiawenke/AstroSchedullerGo/blob/Dev/PyInterface.py).
+There is an exmple available at the end of the [PyInterface.py](https://github.com/xiawenke/AstroScheduller/blob/Dev/PyInterface.py).

 ## License

 AstroSchedullerGo is released as an open source project under the MIT license.
-See [LICENSE](https://github.com/xiawenke/AstroSchedullerGo/blob/Dev/LICENSE) for more information.
+See [LICENSE](https://github.com/xiawenke/AstroScheduller/blob/Dev/LICENSE) for more information.

 ## Acknowledgement

 We are deeply grateful to the researchers and students at the Shanghai Astronomical Observatory of the Chinese Academy of Sciences for their thoughtful discussions and works on testing the algorithm.

-AstroSchedullerGo was taken from a previous project [AstroScheduller.py](https://github.com/xiawenke/AstroScheduller).